 Maintaining your Property

-Council does not accept any liability arising from work done by the operator engaged by any land owner.
-Council recommends that you ensure that any operator you engage has their own public liability insurance covering both personal injury and property.
+If you engage a contractor to undertake maintenance works, Council does not accept any liability arising from those works.
+Council recommends that you ensure that any contractor you engage has their own public liability insurance covering both personal injury and property.

-You can find more information on how to prepare your property for emergencies such as fires, floods and storms from the Preparing for Emergencies page.
+The Preparing for Emergencies page provides more information on how to prepare your property for emergencies such as fires, floods and storms.

 Reporting a Fire Hazard to Council